-South Central Medical and Resource Center is here to keep your community healthy.
-Come in today and get your flu shot.
-Call 405-756-1414 for your appointment today.
+South Central Medical & Resource Center is here to keep your community healthy and prevent disease.

 For more information, call 405-756-1414 today to make an appointment.